Turn Prospects into Friends with 3 Simple Questions

 Here’s how to do it:

-First, take a deep breath and imagine you’re calling your friend, like we talked about on Wednesday.
+First, take a deep breath and imagine you’re calling your friend.

 Then, realize that marketing and sales is about building relationships.
 The goals of the call are to (1) find out if they hire copywriters and (2) build a relationship by getting to know them.